Low carb Turkey Pot Pie

 Traditional Turkey Pot Pie is high in carbs (around 35-40 grams) but we have come up with an easy low carb Diabetic Turkey Pot Pie Recipe, that tastes just like a traditional recipe.
 Use up your leftover turkey with this hearty recipe.
 Crack open your diabetic friendly pantry and get cooking!

-Delicious Low Carb Turkey Pot Pie Recipe
+Low Carb Turkey Pot Pie

 follow the naked diabetic on pinterest